dotnet/docs/docs/ai/conceptual/embeddings.md

 ## Choose an embedding model

-You generate embeddings for your raw data by using an embedding model: an AI model that can encode a piece of non-numeric data into a vector (a long array of numbers).
+You generate embeddings for your raw data by using an AI embedding model, which can encode non-numeric data into a vector (a long array of numbers).
 The model can also decode an embedding into non-numeric data that has the same or similar meaning as the original, raw data.
-There are many embedding models available for you to use, with OpenAI's text-embedding-ada-002 model being one of the common models that's used.
+There are many embedding models available for you to use, with OpenAI's `text-embedding-ada-002` model being one of the common models that's used.
 For more examples, see the list of [Embedding models available on Azure OpenAI](/azure/ai-services/openai/concepts/models#embeddings).

 ### Store and process embeddings in a vector database